Yossi Fine: Early career

-Ex-Centric Sound System and Solo Work
+Ex-Centric Sound System and solo work

 In 1997, Fine formed Ex-Centric Sound System with drummer Michael Avgil and three Ghanaian vocalists, Nana Dadzie, Adevo Savour and Benjamin Kouleho, who also contribute melodies on flute, kalimba and balafon.
 NME described Ex-Centric Sound System as "a band that mixes authentic African sounds with dub, techno and hip-hop," adding that the band is "a triumph of the collective imagination."
 Their debut album, Electric Voodooland, was released in 2001.
-The New York Post called it "a beautiful beast… a very unusual album that avoids pop convention and clichés."

 In 2007, he released the solo album Live in Jerusalem, consisting of four tracks culled from his one-man bass tour.
 "Few people are brave, or crazy, enough to stand on stage with a few simple drum loops, an effects board and a bass, and go for it.
 Yet that's exactly what he does, amazingly well," wrote PopMatters.
 "The landscapes he paints are orchestral, lush and textured."
 An introduction to Fine on Israeli music television station Music 24 proclaimed, "Yossi Fine does to bass what Hendrix did for electric guitar."